 · Every dropped racer must notify race volunteer/timing booth at the finish line immediately upon arrival and return their timing chips.

 · Failure to check-in at the timing booth could result in wasted efforts by Search and Rescue teams and volunteers and result in the guilty racer being sent a bill from the Search and Rescue organizations.

 · Note: Mechanical support is the responsibility of the racer.
 No outside individuals including family or team members are allowed to help the individual racer in any way once the race begins.

 · Racers must complete the race on the same bike.

 · Drop handlebars and/or cross-bikes are not permitted.

 · All racers must compete and follow the rules in the race of which they are registered.
 Failure to do so will result in a DQ.

 · Dogs are strongly discouraged around the start/finish area and on the actual race course.
 Any dog in the area must be on a leash for its safety as well as the safety of the racers and other spectators.
 PLEASE LEAVE YOUR DOG AT HOME.

-The race bible will be sent out this week and you may check the website for the digital version.
+The 2020 race bible will be on this site prior to the race.
 Please like our Butte 100 Mountain Bike Races Facebook page too for additional information.
 Remember to download the Butte 100 App.
 Please let your family members know as well so they track you during the race.

-As the new Race Director I look forward to meeting each of you and listening to you impression of our event.
+As the new Race Owner with our Race Director, Len Janson, we look forward to meeting each of you and working with you to make this race better each year.